cloudsufi/salesforce/docs/SalesforceMultiObjects-batchsource.md

 **Password:** Salesforce password.

 **Security Token:** Salesforce security Token.
-If the password does not contain the security token the plugin will append the token before authenticating with salesforce.
+If the password does not contain the security token, the plugin will append the token before authenticating with salesforce.

 **Consumer Key:** Application Consumer Key.
 This is also known as the OAuth client id.